uark-photon-team-01/photon/README.md

 -----

-**Before you start the game, let's clear the database (Section D)**
+**Start PostgreSQL and check the database (Section D)**

 Open a second terminal and type in the code below.

-This count should be zero after entering these commands:

 1. sudo systemctl start postgresql

 It will ask the password for student type "student" (ignore the air quotes).

-2. PGPASSWORD=student psql -h localhost -U student -d photon -c "CREATE TABLE IF NOT EXISTS players (id INTEGER PRIMARY KEY, codename VARCHAR(255));"
-3. PGPASSWORD=student psql -h localhost -U student -d photon -c "TRUNCATE TABLE players;"
+Also, use the provided database as-is.
+Do not create, alter, or truncate the table.

-4. PGPASSWORD=student psql -h localhost -U student -d photon -c "SELECT COUNT(*) FROM players;"
+2. psql -d photon -c "SELECT COUNT(*) FROM players;"

-You should see:

-- count
-- 0
-- (1 row)

 -----